 This isn’t immediately obvious but mirrors and artwork laying down is a big risk, items can be placed on-top of them inadvertently and they can be cracked or completely destroyed.
 Always stand these up on their side

 Boxes even a few years old that have seen some regular use and been moved around a lot can be structurally unsound.
-The last thing you want is a box of fragile items to suddenly give way – invest in some new storage boxes
+The last thing you want is a box of fragile items to suddenly give way – invest in some new storage boxes.
+Also be careful when using supermarket boxes, as these often have food residue left behind, which makes them the first target for any mice, etc.

-This one is quite important and not as commonly known, leaving batteries in unused electronics can cause them to leak and potentially damage the item or other items you have stored with it
+This one is quite important and not as commonly known, leaving batteries in unused electronics can cause them to leak and potentially damage the item or other items you have stored with it.
+Overall when storing vehicles, disconnect the battery if possible.

 Moisture = mould = health hazard !
-Make sure anything you store has all water or other fluids completely drained first
+Make sure anything you store has all water or other fluids completely drained first.
+If you’re moving in the rain, make sure items are fully dry before storing.

 Closing your appliances doors can cause them to smell horrid if left that way for long periods of time, not to mention if moisture is captured in side you will end up returning to a moldy appliance